Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd

 A detailed overview of the low-threshold \cd113 data-taking with the COBRA demonstrator as well as the detector calibration and characterization procedure can be found in \cite{Cobra_Cd113_2020}.
 In order to ensure a stable operation during the dedicated \cd113 run, which lasted from Jul.'17 to Feb.'18, only a subset of the 64 CPG-CZT detectors of the demonstrator array has been taking data during this period.
 Out of those detectors, 44 devices were selected for the data evaluation presented in this article.

 In total, an isotopic exposure of 2.89\,kg\,d has been collected with an average energy threshold of 92\,keV, whereas the individual detector thresholds range from 52\,keV to 132\,keV.
-The energy thresholds have been carefully optimized based on a dedicated noise study for each detector.
+The thresholds have been carefully optimized based on a dedicated noise study for each detector.
 They ensure that there is no distortion of the spectrum-shape at low energies.
-In addition, the detectors were kept at a constant temperature of about 9$^\circ$C, whereas only the preamplifier stage of the DAQ electronics was cooled actively.
-This measure greatly reduced the thermal noise component and allowed for a stable operation at reasonably low thresholds.
+In addition, the detectors were kept at a constant temperature of about 9$^\circ$C. This measure greatly reduced the thermal noise component and allowed for a stable operation at reasonably low thresholds.